iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted151009/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.ct.covid19.exposurenotifications 1 reviews"/>
 </p>

+> The state has abandoned this cancer patient, so you can pound sand.
+I will not be sharing anymore data with this state.<br> :date: __2021-03-04 15:45:44__

 > Pointless app.
 I've had one exposure alert.<br> :date: __2021-02-20 18:18:54__

 > I support this app in principle but I cannot find the source code.
 Without access to the source code there can be no trust.<br> :date: __2021-02-11 16:51:59__